-Module Name: Pharmaceutical Ethics and Legislations Module Number: 0520401
+Module Name: Pharmaceutical Legislations Module Number: 0511120 Aims (Module Purpose):

-This course This course is designed to provide the students with the general Pharmaceutical Jurisprudence and legislations applied at the Hashemite Kingdom of Jordan.
+This course is designed to provide the students with the general pharmaceutical Jurisprudence and legislations applied at the Hashemite Kingdom of Jordan.

-Module Name: Pharmaceutical Marketing and Management Module Number: (0520502)
+Module Name: Pharmaceutical Marketing Module Number: 0511522 Aims (Module Purpose):

 This course is designed to implement the major concepts in management and marketing to the different fields of pharmacy practice.
 On one hand pharmacy students are oriented towards proper management of pharmaceutical services in a community pharmacy and in inpatients and outpatients departments in a hospital.
-On the other hand, they are instructed to adopt the adequate selling skills needed in the pharmaceutical markets.
+In addition, they are instructed to adopt the adequate selling skills needed in the pharmaceutical markets.